 People all around the world use public transport for so many reasons: school, work, activities, etc. But while they are very useful, they do take a huge chunk from your budget if you use them in your daily routine.

-But Luxembourg is putting an end to this worry as it is set to become the first country in the world to make all its public transport free.
+But Luxembourg is putting an end to this worry as it is going to become the first country with free public transport free.
 Despite its tiny population of 110,000 people, some 400,000, including those from the bordering countries of France, Belgium, and Germany commute to the capital city for work.

 17 Creative People Who Can Find Ways To Solve Any Problem